Tuesday, May 5, 2026

 Sunday, April 19, 2026

 What is wrong with the high cost of living, chaos, corruption, and cruelty?
 This is the kind of question I never had to ask in my lifetime, or for that matter, found so many who do not care enough about the answers, and out of fear or loyalty remain silent..
-The challenge for the political opposition is to remind them of why those things are bad and how they hurt even the ones Trump says he says he loves.
+The challenge for the political opposition is to remind them of why those things are bad and how they hurt even the ones Trump says he loves.

 So what is wrong with the chaos?
 Planning for survival on one day, whether you are in business or struggling with your budget, or worried about personal or national safety, may be obsolete the next.
 Trust in the leader's judgment or motivation, or trust in his good word, is gone.